Aaron Ward (ice hockey): Personal life

 In March 2008, Ward, in conjunction with the Toucher and Rich radio program (WBCN 104.1) created a head-shaving charity event called 'Cuts for a Cause'.
 Seven players from the Boston Bruins shaved their heads to raise money to benefit the MassGeneral Hospital for Children.
 Patrice Bergeron, Phil Kessel, Andrew Alberts, Milan Lucic, Mark Stuart and Dennis Wideman joined Ward in helping raise $25,000.
 A second 'Cuts for a Cause' event took place in April 2009 with the group raising $32,000 for the Boston Bruins Foundation and MassGeneral Hospital for Children's Pediatric Oncology Unit.

 On October 9, 2015, Ward was arrested at his home in Cary, North Carolina and charged with assault on a female and interfering with emergency communication.
 According to the warrant, he and his wife had an argument during which he took away his wife's phone.
 This incident led to his indefinite suspension from his job as an analyst on TSN Hockey.
 The charges were dismissed and the record expunged by the Wake County District Attorney's Office in February 2016, stating that “After review of this case and discussions with the victim, it appears that further prosecution is not warranted.”

-The couple divorced following the 2015 incident, in 2019.
-Aaron is now re-married to Lori Slaker and caring for his three kids.